pkeroulas/st2110-toolkit/capture/dpdk/README.md

 testpmd> bpf-load rx 0 0 J ./bpf.o
 ```

-Note that bpf filter applies to forward flow but the whole traffic from a port is still redirected oto dpdk.
+Note that bpf filter applies to forward flows but the whole traffic from a port is still redirected to dpdk.

-## Dpdk-based 3rd party apps for captures
+## Search for DPDK-based capture apps

 | Solutions   | Filter | Dual port | Pros   | Cons  | Source |
 |-------------|--------|-----------|--------|-------|--------|